vinoth-kumar-sunderraj/grpc_nodejs_windows/README.md

 # grpc_nodejs_windows
-This project is a sample GRPC service built using NodeJS in windows.
+This project is a sample GRPC service, built using NodeJS in windows.
 GRPC services can be built using two ways and this project implements service in both ways.
 1. Static - Static generation, using grpc-tools and thus protoc, plus grpc at runtime.
 2. Dynamic - Dynamic generation, using @grpc/proto-loader and thus protobufjs, plus grpc at runtime.